anuheatao/SafeBites/README.md

 # Safe Bites

 ## To Download On Your Personal Phone:
-*Note: It only is compatable for Apple devices andit is still not finished and may be buggy.
+*Note: It only is compatable for Apple devices and it is still not finished and may be buggy.
 If there is any issue, report it by creating a new issue and we will address it.*